bridgecrewio/aws-modernization-workshop-bridgecrew/content/kubernetes/40_pull_requests_and_ci/4003_blocking_with_ci.md

 Back in Bridgecrew, select **Next** to access an example GitHub Action step.
 Then select **Done** to exit the new integration setup.

-## Adding the action to our GitHub repository.
+## Adding the action to our GitHub repository

 GitHub Actions are workflow files within your code repository under the .github/workflows directory.
 To create an action, you’ll need to add a new file to this directory.
 If you already have workflows and are familiar with the workflow file format, you can add the Bridgecrew step section example we saw in the integration setup page to your own workflows for the same results.